 Most people find it difficult to get rid of bed bugs using conventional repellents and pesticides including home remedies like vinegar.

 Even vinegar treatments known to eradicate adult insects seldom fail to destroy their eggs.
 That weakness of vinegar allows bedbugs’ re-infestation after treatment.
-Our esteemed readers can also refer to, “Home Remedies to Get Rid of Bed Bugs Yourself,” for more information on vinegar as a bed bug killer.
+You can also refer to the other articles for more information on vinegar as a bed bug killer.

 But, some homeowners don’t prefer using treatments methods involving pesticides for safety and health risks involved.
 Pesticides containing Malathion, dichlorvos, and pyrethroids are believed to be effective in eradicating bed bugs in an infested house.